codetojoy/self/personal/Quotes.md

 * "It doesn't matter what temperature a room is, it's always room temperature." - [Steven Wright](https://en.wikipedia.org/wiki/Steven_Wright)
 * “I apologize for such a long letter - I didn't have time to write a short one.” - [Mark Twain](https://en.wikipedia.org/wiki/Mark_Twain)
 * "The older I grow, the less important the comma becomes.
 Let the reader catch his own breath." - [Elizabeth Clarkson Zwart](https://snaccooperative.org/ark:/99166/w6mk7rkn), columnist
+* "The greatest hockey player is the one you watched when you were 12 years old." - Ken Dryden (paraphrased)
 * "Pain is inevitable; suffering is optional." - [Haruki Murakami](https://en.wikipedia.org/wiki/Haruki_Murakami)
 * "Small people talk about other people.
 Good people talk about current events.
 Great people talk about ideas." - unknown